burlinson/AI/_posts/2026-03-15-Retrieval-Pipelines.md

 ---
 As AI platforms continue to evolve, one component is quietly becoming increasingly critical for success: **Retrieval Pipelines**.
 While large language models can generate human like responses, they are limited by the data they were trained on.
 They are only as good as the information they ingest.

-Retrieval pipelines solve this gap by providing AI platforms with real time access to the information they need to give deeper and more accurate answers.
+Retrieval pipelines solve this gap by providing AI platforms with real time access to the information they need to provide deeper and more accurate answers.

-A retrieval pipeline works by transforming data into embeddings stored in a vector database.
+A retrieval pipeline works by transforming data into embeddings stored in a [vector database](https://burlinson.github.io/AI/2025-06-22-Vector-Databases/).

 When you enter a prompt, a well-designed retrieval pipeline finds the most relevant information and feeds it into the model at the moment of generation.
 Instead of guessing, the model grounds its answer on the best evidence from the retrieval pipleine.